stankovictab/ftn-xws-dislinkt/README.md

 ```
 http post localhost:5002/post/getFeed
 ```
-Payload: id of the user who is logged in
+Payload: id of the user who is logged in (plaintext)
 ```plaintext
 userId
 ```